Krulled/PhishIntel/DEPLOYMENT.md

 **❌ Build Failures**
 - Check build logs in Render/Vercel dashboards
 - Ensure all dependencies are in `requirements.txt` and `package.json`
+- Try clearing the build cache in Render settings

 **❌ Frontend Can't Reach Backend**
 - Verify `VITE_API_URL` points to correct Render URL